marcusstenbeck/marcusstenbeck.github.io/reading-history/index.md

 ---
 layout: page
-title: Reading List
+title: Reading History
 ---

-# Reading List
+# Reading History

 On this page I list stories, articles, books, and scriptures (maybe?) that I've read.
 Mostly, it's for me to keep track of inspiring stuff.
 I can point friends to the page as well, I guess.
 The usage potential truly is endless.